-Other uses of Rich Text - Known Bug - Rich Text can be used for some other functions beyond transparency, all of which are unsupported and will be eliminated eventually.
+Rich Text can be used for some other functions beyond transparency, all of which are unsupported and will be eliminated eventually.
 Replacement functions won't be provided for other uses of Rich Text.
 This includes making certain 2D symbols appear.

 Developing Rec Room is an art as much as it is a science.

 When we're developing the creative tools that you all use, we only have a basic idea about how you all will use them in practice.
 Some of the best things that have been created in Rec Room have been amazing examples of lateral thinking and creative problem-solving--and we don't want that to stop!

 We encourage pushing the boundaries of the tools we provide.
 But we also advise respecting those boundaries.
 These two things can absolutely be done at the same time!
 Learning that balance is part of the art that you all practice.
 In fact, it works the same way in lots of creative fields, and definitely in software development--Rec Room is a great place to learn these lessons!